Bertram Schmitt: Early career

-Judge of the International Criminal Court, 2015-present
+Judge of the International Criminal Court, 2015-2025

 In December 2014, Schmitt was proposed as a judge at the International Criminal Court by the German government.
-On December 10, 2014, he was elected in the sixth ballot and assumed office on March 11, 2015.
+On December 10, 2014, he was elected in the sixth ballot, and he assumed office on March 11, 2015.
 He serves in the trial division of the court.

 In his capacity as judge on the Trial Chamber VII, Schmitt in 2017 added a year to Jean-Pierre Bemba's 18-year jail term following his conviction for attempting to bribe witnesses during his war crimes trial.

+In September 2023, Russia issued an arrest warrant for Schmitt on unspecified charges, allegedly in retaliation for the ICC having issued a warrant against President Vladimir Putin.

+His nine-year term at the ICC ended in March 2024, but he continued in office until July 2025 pursuant to Article 36 (10) of the Rome Statute to complete the trial of Alfred Yekatom and Patrice-Edouard Ngaïssona.